garywlx/idefix/docs/formula.md

 Always consider which currency is providing the pip value: the second currency (YYY).
 Once you know that, convert the fixed pip value in that currency to your own by dividing it by XXX/YYY, where XXX is your own account currency.

-## Pip Value Calculation USD/JPY in EUR account

-$$
-pipV = (symbolPointSize * positionQty ) \div snapshotEurJpyAsk
-$$

-The same as in PipValue Calculation but with EUR/JPY as pair to calculate.

 ## Profit & Loss

 ### Realized Profit